Do Deer Drink Water

 In addition to natural and man-made water sources, deer can also get their daily hydration needs from the moisture found in plants or even the snow and ice that builds up on plants during winter months.
 This is why it is important to keep plants well hydrated throughout the year so that deer can find adequate amounts of moisture when natural water sources are scarce.

-See also Is Drinking Distilled Water Safe
+See also Why Is Distilled Water Better For Steam Irons

 How Much Water Does a Deer Need?